 Protect, Educate, Celebrate.

 Salmon play an integral role for coastal livelihoods, cultures, and ecosystems in Clayoquot Sound.
 And they lead incredible lives, starting in freshwater then migrating to the ocean.
 Salmon stay at sea for years before their homing instincts guide them back, to the freshwater systems they were conceived in, to reproduce.
-Celebrating this magnificent species is what inspires Friends of Clayoquot Sound to organize the annual Clayoquot Salmon Festival!
+Celebrating this magnificent species that provides that backbone of this coast is what inspires Friends of Clayoquot Sound to organize the annual Clayoquot Salmon Festival and this marks the 11th Annual!

 Clayoquot Salmon Festival aims to offer residents and visitors an opportunity to reflect upon, and build an active appreciation for, the irreplaceable value of salmon in Clayoquot Sound.
-Salmon are essential to protecting a way of life rooted in the Pacific northwest environment, but salmon are also under significant stress in the environment from climate change and water pollutants from industry.
-This is why salmon protection is a central theme for the Festival.
-Come participate, and learn about ocean protection with Surfrider Pacific Rim at the Love Your Beach Clean at Mackenzie Beach on September 9, or the Salmon Fun Run on September 10 with Redd Fish Restoration.
+Salmon are essential to protecting a way of life rooted in the Pacific northwest environment, which is why salmon protection is a central theme for the Festival.
+Register for our special excursion with Tla-o-qui-aht Tribal Parks at the Big Tree Trail.
+Come learn about the salmon forest ecosystems and throw down for some trailbuilding and restoring.

 At least 137 different species depend on the marine-rich nutrients that wild salmon provide.
-As a keystone species, salmon support coastal life including orcas, bears, wolves, and eagles while providing nutrients to the ancient rainforests of Pacific Northwest.
-Learn more at the Tofino Community Market on September 2 by assisting researchers from Strawberry Island Marine Research Society in constructing the skeleton of a real orca while learning about the biology, ecology, anatomy, evolution, and conservation of killer whales and other marine mammals who are part of the salmon ecosystem.
+As a keystone species, salmon support coastal life including orcas, bears, wolves, and eagles while providing nutrients to the ancient rainforests of the Pacific Northwest.
+Celebrate your love of salmon by creating your own salmon print during a workshop Ivy Cargill-Martin.

 See you there!